Spectral ergodic Banach problem and flat polynomials: flats polynomials

 \end{Prop} \begin{proof} (1) implies (2) is straightforward.
 For (2) implies (1), notice that

 For the last fact, by Cauchy-Schwarz inequality, we have

 The last inequality is due to $\|P_n\|_2=1$ combined with the triangle inequality.
 Thus, it is suffice to see that

-But, by \eqref{eqffund}, this equivalent to $(\|P_n\|_1)_{n \in \N}$ converge to 1 which follows from the Vitali convergence theorem. \end{proof}
+But, by \eqref{eqffund}, this is equivalent to $(\|P_n\|_1)_{n \in \N}$ converge to 1 which follows from the Vitali convergence theorem. \end{proof}

-We remind that the classical strategy introduced by Newman and Beller to produce the $L^1$-flat polynomials is based on the reduction of the problem of $L^1$-flatness to $L^4$-flatness problem.
+At this point, let us notice that the classical strategy introduced by Newman and Beller to produce the $L^1$-flat polynomials is based on the reduction of the problem of $L^1$-flatness to $L^4$-flatness problem.
 For the polynomials form class $B$ this strategy fails.
 This is proved in \cite{Abd-Nad}.
-For sake of completeness, we give the proof in the next section.
+In the next section we will prove much more by establishing Theorem \ref{main3}.